-A four-year programme designed to provide you with an aeronautical focus to your study.
+A four-year programme designed to provide you with an airvehicle focus to your study.
 It covers helicopters and fixed wing aircraft, engine design and avionics.

 This programme focuses on aeronautical topics with a particular emphasis on helicopters and fixed wing aircraft, engine design and avionics.
-Using a complete vehicle systems approach, you will also learn about modern design, search and optimisation techniques.
+You will learn about modern design techniques using a complete vehicle system approach.

 All undergraduate applications should be made through the Universities and Colleges Admissions Service (UCAS).
 Click on the How to Apply tab of the navigation menu on this page for detailed information on how to apply and further details about UCAS' website, phone and contact details.
 Specific application deadlines are available on the UCAS website.

 - Royal Aeronautical Society